CrispenGari/initialiseur/README.md

 ### `v3`

 1. `initialiseur@3.0.0`
-1. `initialiseur@3.0.1`
+2. `initialiseur@3.0.1`
+3. `initialiseur@3.0.2`

 ### Why `initialiseur`?

-`initialiseur` is a name that I got from google translation for the name `initializer`.
+`initialiseur` is a name that I got from google translation english to french for the name `initializer`.
 I created this package so that developers can create their backend applications with typescript or javascript without running into a headache of creating files and installing basic packages like `express`.